CredentialCompassJump to FAQ

 Physical Therapist Assistant Licensing in Massachusetts

-Review current requirements, exam details, renewal cycle, and salary outlook for physical therapist assistant in Massachusetts, including See board website and board contact links.
+Review current requirements, exam details, renewal cycle, and salary outlook for physical therapist assistant in Massachusetts, including See agency and board contact links.

 Application Fee